-I recently posted Force and Motion Stations in my TpT store, and I tried my best to give clear directions, but sometimes a picture is worth a thousand words.
+I recently posted Force and Motion Stations in my TpT store.
+In it, I tried my best to give clear directions, but sometimes a picture is worth a thousand words.
 I want to share ideas from the stations with you, so that even if you don’t use the printables, you can get some ideas for hands-on activities to teach force and motion.

-I’ll be the first to acknowledge that these stations to require some prep and materials, but I do think it’s worth it.
+I’ll be the first to acknowledge that these force and motion stations require some prep and materials, but they’re worth it.
 Plus, the materials can be used again and again with physical science lessons.
-I started by collecting everything I needed and setting up anything that needed assembly.
+I started by collecting everything I needed and setting up anything that required assembly.
 When my students walked in the classroom, they were SO EXCITED for the science lesson that day!

 In the second station, students experiment with a pendulum.
 This is a station where I benefited from going ahead and setting everything up for students.
 I taped three rulers to the tops of desks.
 Then I cut yarn in three different lengths and taped each piece of yarn to the center of a different ruler.
 I tied a plastic jar to the end of each piece of yarn.
 In the station, students take a jar and lift it to the height of the ruler and let it go.
 They time how long each jar swings back and forth, so they can compare the movement of different lengths of string.